apache/jena-site/source/documentation/io/rdf-output.md

 on a single line.

 The regularity of the output can be useful for text processing of data.
-These formats do not offer more scalabilty than the stream forms.
+These formats do not offer more scalability than the stream forms.

 Example: